Click Tabs to View Guidance by Letter

 -

-University of California Regents vs. Bakke (1978) – Supreme Court rules that the University of California Medical School at Davis must admit white applicant Allan Bakke, who argued that the schools minority admissions program made him a victim of reverse discrimination.
+University of California Regents vs. Bakke (1978) – Supreme Court rules that the University of California Medical School at Davis must admit White applicant Allan Bakke, who argued that the school’s minority admissions program made him a victim of reverse discrimination.

 -